 Proper construction and maintenance is a must to prevent minor issues from turning into major problems.
 For instance, hip roofs have more seams than gable roofs, making it easier for water leaks to form if the roof is not properly installed.

-Common Concerns with Hip Roofs
+Other Things to Consider with Hip Roofs

 One complaint about hip roofs is that they leave little attic space.
 It’s important to note though, what you may lose in attic space, you gain in increased ventilation for your home, as well as the vertical space for premium design features like vaulted ceilings, or simple additions like a crow’s nest, which could give your home yet another unique design feature.